steveej/nix2aci/README.md

 # nix2aci
-Let's use Nix' super powers to build [http://github.com/appc/spec](AC Images)!
+Let's use Nix' super powers to build [App Container Images](http://github.com/appc/spec)!

 This project should be understood as a proof of concept until stated otherwise.
 You can expect this README to be minimal but it should always contain working examples.